greyhoundforty/COSTooling/WinDuplicati.md

 ## Overview

-This guide will walk you through using [Duplicati](https://www.duplicati.com/) to perform schedule backups of your Windows Server to Cloud Object Storage.
-We will also show how to restore files from Cloud Object Storage using Duplicati.
+This guide will walk you through using [Duplicati](https://www.duplicati.com/) to perform schedule backups of your Windows Server to Cloud Object Storage (S3).
+We will also show how to restore files from Cloud Object Storage (S3) using Duplicati.

 ### Prerequisites
-	- Duplicati downloaded and installed on the Windows Server - [Duplicati Download Link](https://www.duplicati.com/download) (Installation requires elevated priveleges)
+	- Duplicati downloaded and installed on the Windows Server - https://www.duplicati.com/download (Installation requires elevated priveleges)
-	- Cloud Object Storage Account credentials
+	- Cloud Object Storage (S3) Account credentials
-	- Port 80 (http) and/or 443 (https) open for inbound and outbound communication with the Cloud Object Storage endpoints.
+	- Port 80 (http) and/or 443 (https) open for inbound and outbound communication with the Cloud Object Storage (S3) endpoints.
 Port 443 is required if you choose the SSL option during the backup configuration process.
 	- Firefox or Google Chrome installed if you would like to use SSL.
 Internet Explorer has an issue which prevents you from changing a key Advanced Option that is needed for SSL to work properly.

 ### Running Duplicati for the first time